 - Animesque: The videos lean heavily on this.
 A side effect of being animated by AICnote .

 - Antagonist in Mourning: Lord Dread visiting Captain Power's father's grave.

 - Anyone Can Die

 - Apocalypse How: The series starts off at Planetary/Societal Collapse, with isolated pockets of civilization still around.
 Overmind is aiming to convert humans to robots; given the scope and methods of Project New Order, it could end up as a Planetary/Species Extinction for all life.

-- Battleship Raid: The climactic battle of the second Future Force Training video.
+- Battleship Raid: The climactic battle of the second training video.

 - Big Bad: Lord Dread and Overmind

 - Brain Uploading: Warlord-class BioDreads are equipped with Digitizers that can reduce a human being to data, which is then stored in Overmind.
 Although the process can be reversed, victims tend to be irrevocably changed by the experience.